briankoser/sfc-listeners-guide/episodes/0129-ron-moore-returns-to-syfy-and-other-news.md

   - Ben
   - Matt

-notable_moments:
-odd_opening: Ben coos like a dove
 future_episodes:
   - State of the Disney Union
   - Star Trek round table
   - Brady Hardin
+odd_opening: Ben coos like a dove
+take_that_science:
+  - "A \"study\" showed that red shirts died in greater numbers in Star Trek: The Original Series but not in greater number proportionally."

 last_listen: 2018-10-15
 recommendation: no